Glossary of terms

 Passenger Service Levy

-The Passenger Service Levy is a temporary $1 levy that applies to
+The Passenger Service Levy applies to

 Taxi service providers and booking service providers need to register as a taxpayer through the Industry Portal on the Point to Point Transport Commissioner’s website to submit levy returns.
 Payment of the levy is a condition of